isis/SpeechRecognizer-Module/documentation/index.md

 ##### Properties

-+source : Object
++ source : Object

 Source object that fired the event.

-+type : String
++ type : String

 Name of the event fired.

-+language_preference : String
++ language_preference : String

 represents the current language preference this user has specified - a locale string like "en-US".

-+supported_languages : Array of Strings
++ supported_languages : Array of Strings

 represents the languages supported by this implementation of voice recognition - a Array of strings like "en-US", "cmn-Hans-CN", etc.